 3. Medical billing service

 Of course, you can always outsource your billing to a third-party company.
 You'll still need a practice management system, but then your staff won't be responsible for overseeing the billing process.
 Not only is submitting claims time-consuming and difficult, but your staff would also be responsible for responding to rejected or denied claims to get the money due to your practice.
 When you opt for a third-party billing service, that burden shifts to the company you've contracted with.
-Still, there are a lot of potential problems with a third-party biller.
+Still, there are potential problems with a third-party biller.
 For information on choosing a service, visit Business News Daily's guide to medical billing services.

 4. Medical transcription software

 You'll want to consider how medical transcription fits into your practice.
-There are typically three ways a medical practice performs transcription: in-house with a staff member, via voice recognition software, or outsourced to a medical transcription service.
+There are typically three ways a medical business performs transcription: in-house with a staff member, via voice recognition software, or outsourced to a medical transcription service.
 The key aspects are timeliness and accuracy; you want your dictations returned in print quickly, but only if they're accurate, especially if they are going to another healthcare provider or will be uploaded into your EHR system.
 If you're considering medical transcription and wondering which method is right for you, consult Business News Daily's guide to medical transcription.

 5. Background check services

 Medical practices are founded on trust.
 Not only do they handle a lot of sensitive patient information every day, but people are literally trusting the practice with their lives.
 That extends beyond exams, diagnoses and treatments.
 You'll want to know and be able to trust your staff, which means employing a background check system.
-Of course, you'll be interested in criminal and employment histories, but healthcare providers have more to consider beyond what the average background check provides.
+Of course, you'll be interested in candidates' criminal and employment histories, but healthcare providers have more to consider beyond what the average background check provides.
 There are also required certifications and licenses to consider.
-Failing to ensure your staff isn't properly credentialed could result in big problems for your practice.
+Failure to ensure your staff isn't properly credentialed could result in big problems for your practice.
 For your reference, Business News Daily reviewed background check services and came up with our best pick for medical practices.

 6. Credit card processor